 It all depends on your requirements.
 Do you need a simple and lightweight camping stove then the MSR MicroRocket would be a good choice but your stove won’t have any wind protection and you need an additional cup to boil the water.

-My preference goes towards a camping stove which boils water quickly and uses low amount of fuel as I am usually traveling with dehydrated food packages where I just have to add boiling water to the food package.
+My preference goes towards a camping stove which boils water quickly and uses a low amount of fuel as I am usually traveling with dehydrated food packages where I just have to add boiling water to the food package.

-My favorite stove for Scandinavia are the MSR WindBurner or the Jetboil MiniMo - both of them can also handle cold temperatures down to -6 C while the MSR WinBurner stove can handle wind better than the Jetboil MiniMo.
+My favorite stove for Scandinavia is the MSR WindBurner or the Jetboil MiniMo – both of them can also handle cold temperatures down to -6 C while the MSR WinBurner stove can handle wind better than the Jetboil MiniMo.

 If you are traveling to different continents then a multi-fuel stove might be the best solution as gas canisters might not be sold everywhere.

 For winter camping you should probably also consider a multi-fuel stove like the MSR XGK EX.